vlmaksime/script.module.simpleplugin/docs/index.rst

-But unlike xbmcswift2 which uses decorator-based callback routing mechanism similar to Bottle or Flask web-frameworks, SimplePlugin uses :doc:`Actions<./actions>` that are Python callable objects mapped to plugin call parameters.
+But unlike xbmcswift2 which uses decorator-based callback routing mechanism similar to Bottle or Flask web-frameworks, SimplePlugin uses :doc:`Actions<./actions>` that are Python callable objects mapped to plugin call parameters passed though a URL-encoded paramstring.

 In addition to simplifying creation of content lists in Kodi interface, SimplePlugin provides :doc:`Persistent Storage<./storage>` with dictionary-like interface